lachlandeer/many-economists-task-02/README.md

 Depending on the number of cores chosen, it may take a while.

-Some subsets of models and data may cause errors when estimating.
-These models are not utilized in the writeup and can be ignored.
 Snakemake's `--keep-going` flag will keep the build running even when one or more estimations generate an error.

 ## Visualization of the Workflow